Aalto-Electric-Drives/motulator/docs/_sources/autoapi/motulator/control/sm/index.rst

    .. attribute:: observer

-      Flux and rotor position observer (set to None in sensored mode).
+      Flux and rotor position observer, used in the sensorless mode only.

-      :type: SensorlessObserver | None
+      :type: Observer

    .. attribute:: current_ctrl